Maxime Bernier: Political career

+In government (2006–2015)

-Minister of Industry (2006)
+Minister of Industry (2006–2007)

 Bernier was a high-profile new MP from Quebec; on February 6, 2006, he was appointed Minister of Industry and minister responsible for Statistics Canada.
 As the Minister of Industry, he also served as the Registrar General.
 During his time as Industry Minister, Bernier started reformation of the telecommunications industry, particularly on local phone service.
 Professor Richard J. Schultz from McGill University lauded his attempt to deregulate the telecommunications industry, calling him "the best Industry Minister in 30 years, without challenge".
 James Cowan from Canadian Business, called Bernier's tenure "a golden age" for Canadian business policy.

-Minister of Foreign Affairs (2007)
+Minister of Foreign Affairs (2007–2008)

 On August 14, 2007, Bernier was appointed as Minister of Foreign Affairs, replacing Peter MacKay, who became the Minister of National Defence.
-The rumour is that appointment had to do with preventing Bernier from pushing his personal views such as opposing corporate welfare farther as industry minister.
 During the beginning of his tenure, Bernier's personality and charm received praise among foreign dignitaries.